What is online coaching?

 • Cancellation policy.

-Following introductions and agreements of service, some coaches will email the client a welcome pack and some initial resources before the coaching begins.
-This can help the client to prepare themselves for the email exchanges and will provide a guide and support throughout the entire process.
+Following introductions and service agreements, some coaches will email the client a welcome pack and initial resources before the coaching begins.
+This can help the client prepare for email exchanges and provide guidance and support.

 Video coaching

-An increasingly popular online coaching option for those who are too busy or simply cannot attend face to face sessions is via video call.
-This enables the coach and client to chat in real-time over the Internet, which, for some, is preferred to coaching over the phone or via email.
+Video coaching is a popular option for those who are too busy or simply cannot attend face-to-face sessions.
+This enables the coach and client to chat in real-time over the internet.

-There is a wide variety of video calling apps that a coach may choose to use, from Skype or Viber to FaceTime or Whatsapp.
-The software is free and is easy to download, and no special equipment is needed.
+There is a wide variety of video calling apps coaches can use, from Zoom or Google Meet to FaceTime or WhatsApp.
+The software is free and easy to access, and no special equipment is needed.
 All that is required is a camera and a microphone, which are built-in on most devices.
-These are relatively inexpensive to purchase, if not.

-Video coaching works well for many people because you are able to physically see your coach - a factor that people often miss during email or telephone coaching.
-Just like these other methods, however, video coaching allows clients to attend a session from the comfort of their own home or anywhere in the world as long as there is an Internet connection available.
+Video coaching works well for many people because you can physically see your coach, a factor that people often miss during email or telephone coaching.
+Just like these other methods, however, video coaching allows clients to attend a session from the comfort of their own homes or anywhere in the world as long as there is an internet connection.

 How does video coaching work?

-Usually, a client will be required to contact their coach via email or telephone in the first instance to arrange an initial consultation.
-Together, both individuals will plan a suitable time to 'meet' and discuss why the client needs coaching.
+Usually, a client will be required to contact their coach via email or telephone to set up an initial consultation.
+Together, both individuals will schedule a time to 'meet' and discuss why the client needs coaching.

 In terms of payment, the coach may ask clients to pay via a secure online payment before the session, or they may ask for credit card details at the end.
-It is important to keep personal details safe, so clients are encouraged to carry out payments in a safe and secure manner.
+It is important to keep personal details safe, so clients are encouraged to carry out payments safely and securely.

 Do I need to be computer literate to have online coaching?

-It is inevitable that basic computer skills are needed to pursue the option of online coaching, but a client does not need to be a technical genius to make email or video coaching work for them.
-Furthermore, the vast majority of coaches who do offer these services will be able to provide a step-by-step simple approach to getting started.
+Basic computer skills are required to access online coaching, but a client does not need to be a technical whizz to benefit from email or video coaching.
+Furthermore, the majority of coaches who do offer these services will be able to provide a step-by-step, straightforward approach to getting started.

-Furthermore, to make up for the loss of facial expressions and visual actions, telephone and online coaching is thought to instigate improved communication between the client and coach.
-For example, on the phone clients and coaches may become more efficient listeners - consciously forcing themselves to hear more and better process what is being said.
-Online, both the client and coach are more likely to use vivid, descriptive language to get their views, thoughts and advice across - particularly via email in which writing is the sole means of communication.
+To make up for the loss of facial expressions and visual actions through some mediums, it is thought that communication between the client and the coach is improved.
+For example, over the phone, clients and coaches may become more efficient listeners, consciously forcing themselves to hear more and better process what is being said.
+The client and coach are more likely to use vivid, descriptive language to get their views, thoughts and advice across, particularly via email, in which writing is the sole means of communication.

 Search for a coach